Six-Month Novel-Writing Course with Simon Wroe

 Thurs 2 Nov Teaching session: guest tutor Jake Arnott

-Tue 7 (or Wed 8, tbc) Nov Teaching session: guest tutor Jake Arnott
+Tue 7 Nov Teaching session: guest tutor Jake Arnott

-Tue 14 Nov Visiting speaker session - Curtis Brown or C&W agent with an author or publisher (TBC)
+Tue 14 Nov Visiting speaker session - CB or C+W agent with an author or publisher (TBC)

 Thurs 16 Nov Writing Workshop & Teaching session: Voice and Tone, with Simon

-Tue 21 Nov Visiting speaker session - Curtis Brown or C&W agent with an author or publisher (TBC)
+Tue 21 Nov Visiting speaker session - Susan Armstrong (C+W) with an author or publisher (TBC)